PhilTheGM/DeathwatchAndAscension/development/AddingNewOperativeSpecialities.md

   - The total HP that can be gained by purchasing *Sound Constitution*, should be no more than 22

 ## Speciality Template
-A starting ;point for a new specilities:
+A starting point for new specialities:
 ```
 ## name
 Flavor